ibm-mas/ansible-devops/docs/playbooks/oneclick-aibroker.md

 * `MAS_AIBROKER_DB2_JDBC_URL` The JDBC URL specifying the host and port of the database, typically in the format jdbc:db2://host:port/
 * `MAS_AIBROKER_DB2_SSL_ENABLED` A flag indicating whether to enable SSL encryption for the database connection (default value is: true)
 * `USE_AWS_DB2` A flag indicating whether to use an AWS-hosted DB2 instance (default value is: false)
+* `DS_PIPELINES` from Opendata hub version 2.30.0 user can skip and not install data science pipelines (default value is: false)

 ## Usage